-We also went to the harbour area at the Delaware river and whilst Tracy relaxed in one of the many hammocks, Hamish and I hit the pier and looked at the many ships – plus one submarine – anchored there and made friends with other dogs and their owners.
+We also went to the harbour area at the Delaware river and whilst Tracy relaxed in one of the many hammocks, Hamish and I hit the pier and looked at the many ships – plus one submarine – anchored there.
 Tracy joined us later and we walked til well after dark, a dream for a night hunter like Hamish.
 Other days we just chilled at the many eateries the area had to offer and just soaked up the atmosphere.

 Hamish is not much of a gambler so Atlantic City was never going to be for him.
 Only one room and on this occasion eight floors up.
-Our hotel was dog friendly both in the bar and restaurant, but as the food wasn’t to our liking, gave them both a miss….. though the “dogs dinner” menu sounded a bit better.
+Our hotel was dog friendly, both in the bar and restaurant, but as the food wasn’t to our liking we gave them both a miss….. though the “dogs dinner” menu sounded a bit better.

 Parks were non existent and the beach wasn’t open to canines for another couple of days after we arrived.
 So we walked for a little bit and we walked a little bit more.
 We travelled on the bus – with Hamish locked inside his carrier – and we walked some more.
-And after a couple of days the beach opened and we visited the sandy shores a couple of times…. though dogs still had to be kept on a leash [we ignored this rule for a little bit in the quiet areas].
+After the beach opened and we visited the sandy shores a couple of times…. though dogs still had to be kept on a leash [we ignored this rule for a little bit in the quiet areas].